KeYProject/key-docs/docs/UsingKeyBook.md

 ## Exploring KeY Artifacts and Prover Simultaneously

-Together with the reader, we want to open, for the first time, the \keysystem, in order to perform first steps and understand the basic structure of the interface.
+Together with the reader, we want to open, for the first time, the KeY system, in order to perform first steps and understand the basic structure of the interface.
 There are two ways to start the stand-alone \keyprover.
 Either you download the archive of KeY \keyversion, unpack it, and in the `key` directory execute the `key.jar` file, in the standard way `.jar` files are executed in your system and setup.
 Or you execute KeY directly from your browser, by navigating to the *webstart* link of KeY \keyversion, and simply click it.

 In both cases, the *KeY--Prover* main window pops up.
 Like many window-based GUIs, the main window offers several menus, a toolbar, and a few panes, partly